The Structured Products Law Review: Argentina

 Currently, two main types of structured securities are being offered in Argentina: dollar-linked debt securities and UVA/UVI denominated securities.
 These types of securities are usually listed in BYMA (Bolsas y Mercados Argentinos SA) and traded in MAE (Mercado Abierto Electrónico SA).

 The dollar-linked debt securities are notes denominated in US dollars but paid-in and payable in Argentine pesos at the prevailing exchange rate of the subscription date or the payment date (as applicable).
-The return of these notes is based on a fix component, which is the interest rate, plus the variation of the exchange rate between the date of subscription by the investor and the date of payment of principal and interest by the issuer.
+The return of these notes is based on a fix component, which is the interest rate, plus the variation of the exchange rate between the date of subscription and the date of payment of principal and interest.
 This type of instrument provides coverage to the investors against the depreciation of the Argentine peso with respect to the US dollar.
 For the issuers, this instrument is a useful tool of financing when their incomes and costs are linked to the US dollar.
-For that reason, the most common issuers of this type of instruments are companies in the energy and agribusiness sector.
+For that reason, the most common issuers of this type of instrument are companies in the energy and agribusiness sector.

 vi Influence of international regulations

-In September 200920 and in December 2013,21 the International Organization of Securities Commissions (IOSCO) conducted surveys in different jurisdictions in order to make an assessment of the regulatory status of structured products.
-Those surveys resulted in a regulatory toolkit based on five sections:
+In September 200918 and in December 2013,19 the International Organization of Securities Commissions (IOSCO) conducted surveys in different jurisdictions in order to make an assessment of the regulatory status of structured products and propose a regulatory toolkit.20

-The Time Deposits and Term Investments Regulation provides several types of structure products such as UVA/UVI-denominated time deposits and floating return time deposits.
-In addition, pursuant to a recent amendment, the Time Deposits and Term Investments Regulations allowed the creation of a new product by the financial entities, known as DIVA (Floating Return Deposits), addressed to individuals or entities in the agricultural sector.
+The Time Deposits and Term Investments Regulation provides several types of structured products such as UVA/UVI-denominated time deposits, floating return time deposits and, more recently, DIVA (floating return deposits), addressed to individuals or entities in the agricultural sector.

 i Unauthorised financial intermediation

 Structured deposits – like any other deposit – can only be offered by financial entities authorised by the BCRA.
-Any offering of this kind of product by an entity that is not authorised by the BCRA would be deemed unauthorised financial intermediation, which could be subject to the sanctions provided by Financial Entities Law25 and Article 310 of the Argentine Criminal Code.26
+Any offering of this kind of product by an entity that is not authorised by the BCRA would be deemed unauthorised financial intermediation, which could be subject to the sanctions provided by the Financial Entities Law23 and Article 310 of the Argentine Criminal Code.24

 ii Floating return deposits